What Are Adaptogens and How Can They Improve Your Health?

 Do adaptogens actually work?
 Biologically speaking, yes!
 Adaptogens counteract many of these chemical reactions, such as lower cortisol levels.
 People are turning to natural solutions for their health concerns, and oftentimes that includes herbs and mushrooms.

 Not only can they help lower stress, but they also have the ability to balance hormones.
-Certain active compounds found in adaptogenic mushrooms like Ashwagandha, Cordyceps, and Reishi have been reported to help raise both energy and testosterone levels (3).
+Certain active compounds found in adaptogenic mushrooms like Ashwagandha, Cordyceps, and Reishi have been reported to help raise energy levels (3).

 While generally well tolerated, there are some risks to consider when taking adaptogens.
 Some side effects (11) may include: